What is a facelift?

-Recovery time is different for every patient, and also differs on extent of surgery.
+Recovery time is different for every patient, and also differs depending on extent of surgery.

 A mini-lift (for younger patients) has around 1 week of downtime, with minimal swelling and bruising.
 A deeper facelift for patients with more advanced aging changes may have some swelling and bruising for longer.
-Follow up is frequent early on to make sure that you recover optimally from your surgery.
-The sutures come out at one week.
+Follow-up is frequent early on to make sure that you recover optimally from your surgery.
+The sutures come out at 1 week.
 Pain and discomfort are usually quite tolerable after this procedure.